ebefrank/ebefrank.github.io/_posts/2019-12-16-Questions.md

 11. Partaking - Public initiatives are often blocked by interest groups, even when considered beneficial for the community as a whole.
 Will partaking, benefits gained from individual contribution, tune initiatives and motivate acceptance?
 12. Circular Systems - Being it Water or raw materials, the challenge will grow from "how to use" to "how to re-use".
 Can Circular Systems in different contexts be established and maintained?
 Can Circular Systems be based on Coal or Nuclear energy?
 13. Trade Index - In professional sports and horse racing algorithms like ELO and Glicko are used to build indexes as indication for bets (think risk management for investments).
 Can a Human Collaboration or Trade Index be established, to value insights, evaluations and contributions?
-14. Quantum Computing - Is Quantum Computing a Solution for a Problem or a Technology in search of a Market?
+14. Quantum Computing - Is Quantum Computing a Solution to a Problem or a Technology in search of a Market?
 15. Animals - Exchange of futures for Water and even wild animals, to kill and to care, seems business practice.
 Will the re-creation of animals become a business as well and will artifical animals be appreciated or not?
 Like Zhora says in Blade Runner "Would I work in a place like this, if I could afford a real snake?"